 Zaza Burchuladze

-2011 Best Georgian Novel of the Year for INFLATABLE ANGEL
+2011 SABA Award Best Georgian Novel of the Year for INFLATABLE ANGEL

 2011 Ilia State University Award